 There are also official sources online such as the Better Business Bureau and ACCA (Air Conditioning Contractors of America).
 The BBB allows you to look at the consumer ratings of an HVAC contractor and you’ll view any customer complaints against a company.
 The ACCA is a nonprofit organization of more than 60,000 professionals and 4,000 businesses.
-Contractors found on ACCA are sure to be dedicated to their trade and will be able to provide referrals for previous work.
+Contractors found on ACCA are sure to be dedicated to their work and will be able to provide referrals for previous work.

 Are they properly licensed and insured?

 Not all states require licensure for heating and cooling contractors, but practically all of them do.
 It’s easy to search online to determine if your state requires a license so you know whether or not to ask for one when gathering quotes from a contractor.
 The reason most states require licenses is simply to protect you from using a company that uses less than qualified workers.